 Tip: It gets so crowded down here on a nice day and weekends.
 Try to go early in the day and on weekdays.
 Want to know what the blooms are looking like recently?
 Check out the location on Instagram Explore and scroll down 12 pictures to the “Most Recent” section.
 Note: not everyone uploads new pictures or location tags, but this can give you a good idea of what you might see!

 Where: Hoyt Arboretum 4000 SW Fairview Blvd, Portland, OR 97221

 Hoyt Arboretum, (located within Washington Park), and Forest Park all blend together NW of downtown near the West Hills.
-While they are separate parks, Wildwood Trail runs through it all and it’s all rather connected.
+While they are separate parks, Wildwood Trail runs through it all and it’s all rather connected and one of our favorite Portland hikes!
 Naturally, an arboretum is a great place to find all kinds of trees, including cherry trees.
 At Hoyt Arboretum, you’ll find the cherry trees on the Wildwood Trail near the east water tank, between the Magnolia Trail and Hawthorne Trail.

 The Magnolia blooms (on Magnolia trail) are also in full bloom in April.
 Check out the handy Seasonal Highlights guide Hoyt has for what’s popping each month in the arboretum!
 It’s pretty cool to see what other spring blooms there are, like the pink and white flowers of Dogwood trees in May.

 Where: Pittock Mansion 3229 NW Pittock Dr, Portland, OR 97210